QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/fingerprint.md

 If the webserver is Apache, the OS is most likely a Linux.
 We may choose to use Linux-only [wordlists](/cybersecurity/red-team/_knowledge/topics/wordlists.md) or configure differently our tools.

 If we detect the use of a framework, we can use common techniques and automated tools to find internal informations <small>(users, plugins, etc.)</small> to hopefully find an attack vector.
-See also: [Framework Exploitation](/cybersecurity/red-team/s3.exploitation/techniques/framework.md).

 ⚠️ Don't forget [robots.txt/sitemap.xml](sanalysis.md#links).
 </div></div>